Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 - [ ] Charles Thomas
 - [ ] Robert Kerckhoffs

-`Explanation: August Kerckhoffs, a linguist and German professor at HEC, wrote an essay in the Journal of Military Science in February 1883.
-Kerckhoff had unwittingly established the foundations for contemporary encryption, earning him the title of "Father of Computer Security."`
+**Explanation**:  August Kerckhoffs, a linguist and German professor at HEC, wrote an essay in the Journal of Military Science in February 1883.
+Kerckhoff had unwittingly established the foundations for contemporary encryption, earning him the title of "Father of Computer Security."

 #### Q118.
 Which type of attack uses formal emails to entice specific individuals into signing in and changing their passwords?